imjoy-team/ImJoy/docs/docs/development.md

  * `w` workspace name, an url contains `w` as a query string (e.g. https://imjoy.io/#/app?w=test) can be used to create or switch to a new workspace.
  * `plugin` show the specified plugin in the plugin management dialog, you can use plugin name or an url for the plugin, for example: `https://imjoy.io/#/app?plugin=Image%20Window` will show up a plugin dialog with `Image Window` in the search.
 You can also set `plugin` to an url for sharing plugin hosted on github, please refer to `Install from url` for more details.
+ * `tag` define a plugin tag, this can only be used with `plugin`, if the plugin have multiple tags, the user won't need to select the tag when installing the plugin.
  * `engine` define the engine url, for example: `http://imjoy.io/#/app?engine=http://127.0.0.1:8080`, notice that if you want to connect to a remote machine through http (not https) connection, you can only do it by using `http://imjoy.io` rather than `https://imjoy.io`.
 This restriction also exist if you use localhost with some browsers (e.g. firefox), to avoid it, you need to use `http://127.0.0.1:8080` rather than `http://localhost:8080`, because most browser will consider `127.0.0.1` is a secured connection, but not `localhost`.
 However, there is an exception, on Safari, using `127.0.0.1` does not work due to [this](https://bugs.webkit.org/show_bug.cgi?id=171934), if you still want to use Safari, you have to switch to `http://imjoy.io`.
  * `token` define the connection token, for example: `http://imjoy.io/#/app?token=2760239c-c0a7-4a53-a01e-d6da48b949bc`
  * `repo` specify a imjoy manifest file which point to a customized plugin repository.
 This can be used by developers to deploy their own plugin repository through Github.
 Fork the [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins) repository, and change the `manifest.imjoy.json` file.
 Then copy the link of the Github repository or the raw link of the manifest file and use it with `repo` to construct an url for sharing with the users.